-I know, peanut butter fudge swirl ice cream is a f’ing mouthful.
-But once you make this and tast it, you won't even care cuase it is THAT GOOD.
+I know, peanut butter fudge swirl ice cream is a mouthful.
+But once you make this ice cream recipe and taste it, you won't even care cause it is THAT GOOD.

 Throughout the ice cream world chocolate peanut butter ice cream is everywhere.
 You know, the chocolate ice cream with big salty chunks of peanut butter.
 And don't get me wrong this is a classic flavor combo for a reason.
 It is f'ing delicious.

 But this peanut butter fudge swirl ice cream recipe is a bit different.
 We are going with peanut butter ice cream, WITH fudge swirled throughout.
 And I am here to tell you that when you taste this you will realize what has been missing from your ice cream eating life.
 I love chocolate, don't get me wrong, but much like when eating a peanut butter cup, what you really want is big peanut butter flavor and this homemade ice cream recipe hits the spot.

 There's three ways to make ice cream if you include no-churn, which I am...

 French-style ice cream, which is exactly what this recipe is.
 A custard-base made with sugar, egg yolks, milk, and cream.
 This is a great base that I use for a lot of ice creams, like my butterscotch ice cream with chocolate cake.
 And while this considered a french technique for making ice cream, this is largely what you will find included in all ice cream recipes.

 Then there is something called Philadelphia-style ice cream, and eggless ice cream recipe, and what I use for this Biscoff Speculoos cookie butter ice cream recipe.
 A really delicious thing and so simple that to be honest, I thought it was gonna suck.
 I mean, basically you just heat up heavy cream (some recipes call for milk as well) with sugar until the sugar dissolves and then chill it before putting into the machine.